frictionlessdata/livemark/pages/getting-started/contributing.md

 # Contributing

-Livemark has been created by the Frictionless Data team and it's open for contributing for anyone who is interested.
-We're about to migrate this guide to using `livemark run` but, for now, you need to have `make` command installed or use underlaying command written in Makefile.
+Livemark has been created by the Frictionless Data team and is open for contributing for anyone who is interested.
+Note: We're about to migrate this guide to using `livemark run` but, for now, you need to have `make` command installed or use underlaying command written in Makefile.

 ## Prepare